loi-young/python-notes/README.md

 - Numeric values that are not zero.
 - Constant: `True`.

-## Decorator (Aug 14, 2021)
+## Decorator

-实际上，A decorator is a function. 顾名思义，decorator就是用来修饰其它function的。A decorator function may like this.
+A decorator is a function.
+It is used to decorate other function in order to extend its functionality.
+A decorator may like this.

 ```py
 # A decorator